 - Current Status – Active and in Good Standing means all reports and filing fees are up to date.

-- Resident Agent’s information – A Resident Agent in Kansas is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
+- Resident Agent’s information – A Resident Agent in Kansas is the singular point of contact for the entity should a legal or tax notice needs to be sent to the business.
 This is often one of the owners, and if their home address is used, that address becomes public information.
 Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 - Date the entity was filed with the Secretary of State